microsoftarchive/mobile-web/readme.md

 ## Notes from the Journey

 Mileage Stats Mobile is just one part of Project Liike.
 It's a journey and a learning experience for our team to build the application.
 We are recording our learning, insights, and frustrations along the way.
-We'll be publishing the distillation of these into our [docs repository](https://github.com/liike/docs).
+We've be published the distillation of these onto [our MSDN site](http://aka.ms/mobile-web).

-We want your [feedback, comments, and questions](https://github.com/liike/reference-application/issues).
+We want your feedback, comments, and questions.
 Keep us honest.

 ## Three Experiences